WolodjaZ/jax-vqgan/docs/tutorials.md

 ## 2. Load configs
-Now lets load our training configs.
-For now we created three sample configs located in `conf` folder:
+Now let's load our training configs.
+For now we created three sample configs located in the `conf` folder:
 - `config.yaml` my training config
-- `imagenet.yaml` official training config for training on imagenet dataset
+- `imagenet.yaml` official training config for training on the imagenet dataset
-- `gumbel.yaml` official training config with Gumbel-max trick on imagenet dataset
+- `gumbel.yaml` official training config with Gumbel-max trick on the imagenet dataset

-You can create your own config if you want to but for this tutorial we will use `config.yaml`.
+You can create your own config if you want to, but for this tutorial we will use `config.yaml`.

 ```python